Integrated Project Management: What it is & Proven Tips for Success]

 Manage the Involvement of Stakeholders

 Sure, your project teams are crucial to the actual execution of a project—but if stakeholders are not involved during every step, a project is for naught.
-It’s your responsibility as project manager to coordinate and communicate project updates to the various stakeholders.
+It’s your responsibility as a project manager to coordinate and communicate project updates to the various stakeholders.

 Regular reviews and exchanges will help ensure that coordination occurs, and that everyone involved with the project is aware of its status.
 By defining your project’s defined process, you create formal interfaces with stakeholders that will help guide a project to success.